arjun-krishna/arjun-krishna.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduate student in the College of Computing at Georgia Tech.
-I interested in the area of robot learning.
+I'm an MS-CS student at Georgia Tech specializing in Computational Perception and Robotics.
+I am interested in applying reinforcement learning to learn effective controllers on complex robotic tasks.